ress059/ecu/doc/fsm_h/index.rst

 .. _fsm_state_machine_representation:

 Finite state machines are represented by the :ecudoxygen:`ecu_fsm` struct.
-Applications use this framework an define their own FSMs by containing :ecudoxygen:`ecu_fsm` as an intrusive member:
+Applications use this framework by containing :ecudoxygen:`ecu_fsm` as an intrusive member:

 .. code-block:: c